 1. Management.
 When kids are part of a party, it’s essential to establish a people-free zone explained above.
 In no other situation can I think of is this more important.
 It keeps dogs calm and safe, kids safe, and avoids the real and unfortunate threat of litigation due to some unfortunate dog/child interaction that goes south.
 Management is, by far, my number one recommendation in a home in which children are visiting for any reason.

 2. Supervised movement.
 Owners also have the option of supervising their dog around children.
-Unlike the casual supervision of normally living with a dog, this is active supervision meaning the dog needs to be followed around and each interaction with a child guided by the owner.
+Unlike the casual supervision of normally living with a dog, this is active supervision.
+This means you should follow the dog around the house and monitor each interaction with a child guided by the owner.
 Be honest with yourself and your ability and interest in doing this if supervised movement is the way you choose to go.
 Most owners overestimate their abilities to watch as carefully as is necessary, and that’s perfectly okay.
 Just opt for management instead.

 3. Teach children.
-I am a firm believer that it is not acceptable to allow children to interact with dogs without doing so properly.
+I am a firm believer that it is unacceptable to allow children to improperly interact with dogs.
 I have worked with my own children, now ten, eight, and five, since birth to learn the appropriate way to behave around, and interact with, dogs.
 As young as 18 months, kids can learn simple consequences with doing so properly or improperly, but do not count on all visitors to your home to be prepared in the same way.
 If you are familiar with the children visiting and your dog has a history with them being appropriate with him, consider supervised movement.
 If not, choose management.

-4. Lastly, if your dog has any history at all of growing, snarling, snapping, or biting at people either in public or on your property, choose management.
+4. Lastly, if your dog has any history at all of growing, snarling, snapping, or biting at people, choose management.
 Period.

 While the approach to many of the usual complaints during this season may seem conservative compared to how we’ve commonly managed dogs during the holidays, these are solid, proven techniques that not only have good behavior in mind, but safety, liability, and strength of relationships in mind, too.